Living Authentically Brings Greater Life Satisfaction, Happiness

 “Start with never asking for approval and watch what happens in your life.” – Caroline Myss

 The final part to authenticity is accepting external influence.
 Do you change your behavior based on the opinions of others or to be accepted and fit in?
 When you really know yourself, there is less chance of losing yourself in the personalities and preferences of others.
 Authenticity is helped tremendously if you don’t need the world’s approval.
 It takes hearing your own voice above the relentless din of everyone else’s opinion.
-It means taking a break from social media.
+It means taking a break from the world.
 It means not giving an F.

 But in real life, this is easier said than done.

 So much of how we view ourselves is filtered through the lens of the society around us.
 Research has shown that we tend to feel more authentic when we are behaving in ways that are socially desirable and less when not – regardless of what is closer to our true self.
 Authenticity also includes our own positivity-bias: we tend to own the positive parts of our authentic selves and distance ourselves from the just-as-real but less appealing sides.

 Instead of just acknowledging just the good parts or only those that others find appealing, psychologist Scott Barry Kaufman has coined the term healthy authenticity.
 Here, he challenges us to accept all of ourselves honestly: the positive and less-so and take responsibility to make new positive authentic choices for our own personal growth and our relationships moving forward.

 “The most courageous act is still to think for yourself.
 Aloud.” – Coco Chanel

 Living authentically is what courage looks like.